Ryukijano/Ryukijano/README.md

 </div>

- I'm a Bachelor's student in his senior year.
+ I'm a Master's Student studying CS & AI.

 - 🔭 I’m currently working on "SpAIcy".
 - 🌱 I’m currently learning to make hybrid architectures with Qiskit and DeepLearning Libraries; and Reinforcement Learning Agents in Unity MLAgents.